 In addition to growing an inch, the 11-inch version is made to be more powerful, by running processors up to the 4th generation Intel Core i5, supporting up to 8GB of RAM on the memory side, and having a maximum of 256GB of storage.
 Otherwise it has the same specs and features as the 10-inch model.

-11-inches of Lenovo Miix 2 will be priced from $699, with the release and shipping date set to an as of yet unspecified date in April.
+11-inches of Lenovo Miix 2 will be priced from $699, with the release and shipping date set to April 12.

 Read more about the Lenovo Miix 2 11.